-Staff received and kept up-to-date with their mandatory training; we saw that there was 100% compliance with mandatory e-Learning for all staff.
+Staff received and kept up to date with their mandatory training; we saw that there was 95% compliance with mandatory e-Learning for all staff, which was the provider's target for mandatory training.

 The mandatory training was comprehensive and met the needs of patients and staff.
-A wide range of topics included equality and respect, manual handling and sepsis management.
-The majority of this was online, with practical sessions also for subjects such as basic life support, mental capacity act, and moving and handling.
+A wide range of topics included equality and respect, manual handling, and sepsis management.
+The majority of this was online with practical sessions in subjects such as basic life support, mental capacity act and moving and handling.

 Clinical staff completed training on recognising and responding to patients with mental health needs and dementia and on the management of neutropenic sepsis.
-Sepsis is a life-threatening condition when the immune system overreacts to an infection and starts to damage your body's own tissues and organs, patients receiving cancer treatment can be vulnerable to sepsis.
+Sepsis is a life-threatening condition when the immune system overreacts to an infection and starts to damage your body's own tissues and organs; patients receiving cancer treatment can be vulnerable to sepsis.

 Compliance was monitored and leaders alerted staff when they needed to update their training.
 Mandatory training was also discussed with staff during monthly one-to-one performance meetings with their manager.
+Time to complete training was planned into the working day.